Skip to main content

 AgentPurposeDocs

-security-plan-creatorSecurity plan and threat model generationAgent file
+security-plannerSecurity plan and security model generationAgent file

 task-researcherSecurity-focused codebase and threat researchTask Researcher